|About Sr. Uriz

-Hola, me llamo Sr. Joe Uriz y yo enseño español.
-I am Joe Frank Uriz, and I am so excited to be your Spanish teacher at Parsons Elementary!
-Any questions, never hesitate to contact me. joe_frank email@example.com
+Hola, me llamo Sr. Joe Uriz y yo enseño español en Baggett.
+I am Joe Frank Uriz, and I am so excited to be your Spanish teacher at Baggett Elementary!
+Any questions, never hesitate to contact me at joe_frank email@example.com

 When I was much younger in High School, I decided to take Spanish to expand my cultural horizons.
 I took five years of High School Spanish (8-12) at Druid Hills High, and won numerous awards in language speaking contests and placing twice in the National Spanish Examination (a member of the Spanish National Honor Society).
 I participated in the Governor's Honors Program in Spanish (1991).
 I continued my journey in seeking my heritage beyond the high school level and majored in Spanish at Georgia State University, and sought to teach students the joy of language learning.

-I received my BA from Georgia State University (1996) in Spanish, and received my state certification in Spanish PreK through 12th grade.
-I also received my MS in Education (2004) with a concentration in Brain Research and my Education Specialist in Instructional Leadership from Nova Southeastern University (2006).
+I received my BA from Georgia State University (1996) in Spanish, and received my state certification in Spanish PreK through 12th grade, and also certified in regular Elementary Education K-5.
+I have my MS in Education (2004) with a concentration in Brain Based Research and my Education Specialist in Instructional Leadership from Nova Southeastern University (2006).
 I have had some of my curriculum work (2004) published in the book "Early Language Learning: A Model for Success” by Dr. Carol M. Saunders Semonsky (Professor of Pedagogy) and Mrs. Marcia A. Spielberger.
-Lastly, I am certified in regular Elementary Education K-5.